Skip to main content

 • Participation is first come, first served

-• No structure is required on the parcel
+• A structure is required on the parcel

 • Adequate access is required for a pickup truck towing a 15-foot chipper